• Home

 Recommended Video

-“The energy was buzzing early Facebook,” the now tech entrepreneur recalls to Fortune.
+“The energy was buzzing early Facebook,” the now-tech entrepreneur recalls to Fortune.
 “There were so many people just trying to build and ship cool stuff.”

 “It honestly almost felt like it was college,” she adds.
 “People were literally sleeping at the office… It felt like everyone that I was there with were just all buddies and hanging out.
 Everyone was working very hard.
 But it felt like the dorm room.”

+A few years later, Novati left Facebook (now Meta) to join the platform Nextdoor as its second iOS engineer hire.
+The millennial helped build it from the ground up before founding her own firm, Formation, in 2019.
 The job placement company offers various subscription packages and programs to help engineers secure work or increase their earning potential.
-For a fee (ranging from $2,500 to $20,000), job seekers can get access to unlimited resume reviews, negotiation coaching, mentoring, mock interviews, exam drills and more.
+For a fee, job seekers can get access to resume reviews, negotiation coaching, mentoring, mock interviews, exam drills and more.

-But, Novati says, Formation’s success today is partly due to a late-night chess lesson from her former boss, Mark Zuckerberg.
+And, Novati says, Formation’s success today is partly due to a late-night chess lesson from her former boss, Mark Zuckerberg.

-Zuckerberg’s advice over chess
+Mark Zuckerberg’s late-night advice over chess

-“That was the vibe of the company at the time,” Novati says, adding that it was the first time she was able to ask him the million-dollar question: How’s the social network going to make any money?
+“That was the vibe of the company at the time,” Novati says, adding it was the first time she was able to ask him the million-dollar question: How’s the social network going to make any money?

 “Facebook was growing users at a pace that no one’s seen before,” she adds.
 “But it couldn’t make any money.”

-Of course, today, Facebook—or Meta—is a $1.3 trillion social media giant with Instagram and WhatsApp under its wing.
+Of course, today, Facebook—or Meta—is a $1.55 trillion social media giant with Instagram and WhatsApp under its wing.
 However, up until 2012, the year Facebook went public, its mobile app didn’t actually make money.

 It didn’t feature ads and the move to incorporate them was considered risky.